aritrabiswas2004/pixel-art-generator/docs/NOTES.md

 ## Objectives

 - Make it work on gifs
-- Floyd-Steinberg
+- Floyd-Steinberg (Dithering)
-- Palette reduction
 - Anti-aliasing
-- Dithering

-## How Palette Reduction Works
+- K means for more cartoon-y feel